 Devastation.
 It’s the only word that even begins to touch the feeling of profound sadness that comes with the loss of a pregnancy — a feeling that Evrod Cassimy, the morning anchor at WDIV, knows all too well.

-Cassimy, a father of two boys, Malakai (8) and Shae (3), is expecting his first daughter in 2021, but the road to her conception wasn’t easy as he and his wife, Danielle, experienced three miscarriages along the way.
+Cassimy, a father of two boys, Malakai (8) and Shae (3), just experienced the birth of his first daughter earlier this year, but the road to her conception wasn’t easy as he and his wife, Danielle, experienced three miscarriages along the way.

 A series of loss

 Danielle’s first pregnancy was a normal one.
 It came with the normal ups and downs of pregnancy, of course, but all-in-all there were no issues.
 But in 2014, about six months after Malakai was born, the couple got pregnant and experienced their first miscarriage.

 “We got pregnant again (after Malakai) and I remember that we were on vacation in Colorado when she miscarried.
 It just was devastating,” Cassimy explains.

 The couple got pregnant with their second son and once again everything was fine, but shortly after his birth, they got pregnant again and lost that baby in 2018.

 The third miscarriage would come earlier in 2020, prior to the current pregnancy with the daughter that they’re currently expecting.
 With each one of these miscarriages, Cassimy felt an indescribable pain and feeling of loss that he says you really can’t understand unless your family has experienced miscarriages.

 “Devastation isn’t descriptive enough of the pain that you feel,” he says.
 “Obviously, I’d heard (miscarriages) are common and I know that people have had them before, but I never understood the pain people feel from it until I’ve experienced it on my own.”